Using Mindfulness to Manage Loneliness

 • The opportunity for regular helping.
 Aim for a couple of hours a week.
 Frequency of helping is important, because it enables you to build support and empathy for others.

-This is an edited extract from Mindfulness: Be Mindful.
-Live in the Moment. by Gill Hasson
+Gill Hasson is the author of Mindfulness: Be Mindful.
+Live in the Moment.